 I know, I know, I keep coming back to the idea that benchmarking and emulating is stupid.
 But even emulation requires brains.

-We should never lose sight of the problem we are trying to solve for our customers.
+We should never lose sight of the problem we are trying to solve for our customers; think of how this elderberry extract company solved the problem for their customers of finding good elderberry products where no one else did it before.

 Here are a few things we can do instead: